Orgy (band)

-Orgy is an American rock band formed in 1994, from Los Angeles, California.
-They have described their industrial rock music as "death pop".
-The band is best known for their cover version of the New Order song "Blue Monday", and the song "Stitches", both from their 1998 album Candyass.
+Orgy is an American industrial rock band formed in 1997, from Los Angeles, California.
+The band is best known for their cover version of the New Order song "Blue Monday", and their original song "Stitches", both from their 1998 album Candyass.
+In 2000, they released their second album, Vapor Transmission, with "Fiction (Dreams in Digital)", "Opticon", and "Eva" as singles.

 History

-Early years (1994–1997)
+Early years (1997)

-Orgy was formed in 1994 by vocalist Jay Gordon and guitarists Amir Derakh and Ryan Shuck.
+Orgy was formed in 1997 by vocalist Jay Gordon and guitarists Amir Derakh and Ryan Shuck.
 Bassist Paige Haley and drummer Bobby Hewitt soon completed the line-up.
 Derakh had previously gained some fame in the 1980s metal band Rough Cutt, and Hewitt was a former member of Electric Love Hogs.
+Gordon played bass in Deadsy due to the lack of a bass player, on their unreleased self-titled album, splitting roles with his friend and the lead singer, Elijah Blue Allman.
+He then left Deadsy, to form Orgy.
 Gordon and Derakh were also experienced producers, having produced Coal Chamber's self-titled album.

 In 1997, Jonathan Davis, who performed with Shuck in Sexart, signed Orgy as the first act on Korn's label, Elementree Records, which at the time had distribution with Reprise Records.